 These are happy days for the 18-year-old super prospect affectionately known as 'Phonzie'.

-Four have come in his more accustomed role as a winger - three on the left, one on the right - while his most recent cameo was on the left-hand side of the back four, as a second-half replacement for Alaba in the 6-0 hiding of Mainz.
+Five have come in his more accustomed role as a winger - four on the left, one on the right - while his most notable cameo was on the left-hand side of the back four, as a second-half replacement for Alaba in the 6-0 hiding of Mainz on Bundesliga Matchday 26.

 Watch: Alphonso Davies' first impressions of Bayern